 Teachers are encouraged to remember that when pupils are learning at home, they may not be able to complete the same amount of work they could whilst in school.

 Share tips with parents so that they can also support the student.

-Tutors are asked to encourage students to access BBC i-player and access the support of BBC Bitesize website.
-BBC 2, on mainstream television, has provided educational programmes aimed at secondary students on weekday mornings previously, while CBBC have provided primary aged programmes.
+Tutors are asked to encourage students to access BBC I-player and access the support of BBC Bitesize website which provides educational programmes.